13 Ways to Spend Your FSA Money

 • Other expenses vital to the animal doing its job

-Note that this includes service animals for emotional disabilities such as depression too.
+Note that this includes service animals for emotional disabilities such as depression.
 However, your doctor will need to write a Letter of Medical Necessity to confirm the need for a service animal.

 And note as well that “service animal” is a different designation than “therapy animal.”
-Therapy pets do not qualify to be paid for or cared for with FSA funds.
+Therapy pets are not considered FSA-eligible expenses.

 13. Insurance Premiums